 Have you seen the butterfly on our label?
-This past spring, we became Vermont's first third-party verified non-GMO cheesemaker (by non-GMO Verification Project™), and one of the first farmstead producers of GMO-free cheese in the nation.
+In the spring of 2016, we became Vermont’s first third-party verified non-GMO cheesemaker (by non-GMO Verification Project™), and one of the first farmstead producers of GMO-free cheese in the nation.
 That means we now offer non-GMO verified raw milk cheddar cheese!

 Since June of 2015, we have fed our dairy herd a non-GMO grain blend that we purchase to supplement our own pasture, hay, and haylage (fermented hay).
 It isn’t enough to simply claim that our products or ingredients (raw milk, salt, calf rennet, and starter culture) are GMO-free; we want to assure you of the same.